 Lauren Chandler, LCSW

 Lauren has her Master's in Social Work from Western Carolina University.
-She has been working in the mental health field for several years and has recently joined the family practice.
+She has worked in the mental health field for several years before joining our practice.
 Lauren has helped a wide variety of patients to grow and improve their lives, and especially enjoys working with members of the LGBT community--particularly transgender and gender-nonconforming individuals--women, and older adolescents.